-Your value proposition needs to be the first thing your visitor sees when they reach your website to quickly know whether you are a good fit for them.
+If it speaks to them, they will quickly know whether you understand them.
 Make sure your homepage encompasses your value proposition and that it:

 - Explains who you work with and the value you provide – Many companies have a poorly developed value proposition because they try to be everything to everyone.